PREHISTORY: Ancient Mediterranean and Levant - RESEARCH and OUTREACH

 Inside/outside

 Welcome to Hagar Qim Temple.
-That's Maltese and means: Stones of Worship.
+That's Maltese and it means: Stones of Worship.

 NOTE: Selecting narration will take you out of this website.